okibcn/nano-for-windows/README.md

 ```pwsh
 > nano ~/.nanorc
 ```
-# Known Issues
+# Notes

-- Pipes in Windows are not working yet.
+- When using Windows Terminal and the screen is resized within nano, after returning to the shell there could be some corruption due to the new size.
+To fix the issue just resize the terminal window to zero lines and return to the desired size.

-Feel free to open any issue you find, or use the [Discussions](https://github.com/okibcn/nano-for-windows/discussions) section for any other issue, suggestion, question, etc...
+- Feel free to open any issue you find, or use the [Discussions](https://github.com/okibcn/nano-for-windows/discussions) section for any other issue, suggestion, question, etc...